LogtalkDotOrg/logtalk3/manuals/sources/userman/messages.rst

    ..., ::Message, ....

-The message must match either a public or protected predicate declared for the receiving object or a private predicate within the scope of the *sender* otherwise an error will be thrown (see the Reference Manual for details).
+The message must match either a public or protected predicate declared for the receiving object or a private predicate within the scope of the *sender* otherwise an error will be thrown.
 If the message is sent from inside a category or if we are using private inheritance, then the message may also match a private predicate.
 Again, if the predicate is declared but not defined, the message simply fails (as per the :term:`closed-world assumption`).

 .. _messages_broadcasting: